(4 votes, average: 5.00 out of 5)

 You can directly report scam emails to your email service providers.
 It’s quite easier as most email providers and clients have integrated reporting systems within their email platforms.

-For instance, if you look through Gmail, you’ll get an option of Report Phishing in the three-dot menu, which you can find besides the Reply button.
-Likewise, if you’re in your inbox and don’t want to open the email message, you can simply right-click the Message and press the Report Spam option.
+For instance, if you look through Gmail, you’ll get an option to Report Phishing in the three-dot menu, which you can find beside the Reply button.
+Likewise, if you’re in your inbox and don’t want to open the email message, you can right-click the Message and press the Report Spam option.

 A Screenshot Showing the “Report Phishing” Button Within Gmail Accessed Using Google Chrome Browser